Gustenbra/GustenBra/README.md

 - Doing Java projects day by day, currently working on extracting user information such as name and IBAN using the EU PSD2 API.
 - Would be happy to collaborate on making a multiplayer game from scratch as well as designing a game engine from scratch.
 - Very interested in becoming more proficient in C++ and mechatronics.
-- Fun fact, UN secretary general **Kofi Annan** was a family friend.
-- Hobbies and interests include medieval reenactment, electronics, drones, gymming and reading :)
+- Hobbies and interests include history, anthropology, CNC, 3D animation and design, electronics, drones, gymming and reading :)
 - I can be reached at gustenbrandt@gmail.com

 - Sword I made in Blender